We are responsible for all on-street parking in Devon. District councils are responsible for their own local car parks.

 - apply for a residents’ parking permit

 - apply for a parking dispensation to park on the road while carrying out work

 - search and view new and existing Traffic Regulation Orders (including the Teignmouth traffic management review).

 All parking restrictions are governed by our current Devon consolidated traffic order.
 This explains all current parking prohibitions and restrictions, and all valid pay and display zones and permit zones.

-Since April 14 Devon County Council has provided an in-house on-street service, you can find out how our service has performed during the first year here:
+Since April 2014 Devon County Council has provided an in-house on-street service, you can find out how our service has performed during the first two years of operation here:

 We publish our parking ticket statistics showing how many tickets have been issued in each town.
 As some tickets are still going through the appeals process, these figures are always published in arrears.

 - find permit bays and pay and display parking

 - find bus stops and taxi ranks